SistemasAgiles/pyreplica/README.txt

 It supports lazy async multi-master setup too (replication on both ways, each database is a master and a slave at the same time).
 Warning: you (or your application) must take care of sequence handling and conflict resolution.

+Recently it has been added support for basic windows service, multiple slaves and conditional replication whit filters written in Python (currently in testing phase).

 It is programmed in Python, aimed to be simple and flexible, allowing:
  * Easy installation (just run a sql script on the server, and copy a python daemon on client, no compilation required)
  * Easy administration (almost no management needed for normal usage, no new command set or framework to learn)